 Directed by Kieron J Whelan with the involvement of Oscar winning director Lenny Abrahamson.
 This piece, written and conceived by Laura Halpin and Ronán Jennings (Havas Dublin), perfectly captures the reality of homelessness in Ireland today whilst treating the subject with the dignity and respect it deserves.
 The cinema ad is being aired in 72 cinemas nationwide.
 Donate €4 to Peter McVerry Trust by sending KEYS4HOMES to 50300.

-Available on RTÉ iPlayer
+Watch on RTE iPlayer

 After fleeing an arranged marriage in Zambia and finding herself homeless on the streets of Dublin, Ama Chisenga knows only too well how tough life can be for an immigrant in Ireland.
 Feisty and determined, she has carved out a new life for herself in Carrigstown where she runs the local medical practice and has her fair share of adventures and romantic entanglements.